How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Watering

-Watering Beetle Peperomia Plant involves completely drenching the soil during the growing season while allowing the top 2-3 in. of soil to dry out between waterings.
+Watering Beetle Peperomia Plant involves completely drenching the soil during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot disease and eventual death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead in root-rot and death of the plant.
+Read more on how to water indoor plants the right way.

 Light Requirements

-Beetle Peperomia Plant grows best in medium to bright, indirect light away from direct sunlight.
+Beetle Peperomia Plant grows best in medium to bright indirect light (filtered light).
+Keep it away from direct sunlight to avoid scorching the leaves.

-Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth.
+Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and also prevent leggy growth.

 Temperature and Humidity

-Beetle Peperomia Plant requires an average warmth within the range of 15-260C.
-Temperatures outside this range will affect the plant negatively.
-Keep it away from draughts (cold and hot) as they can cause leaf drop.
+Beetle Peperomia Plant requires an average warmth of 15-260C.
+Temperatures outside this range may cause reduced growth, wilting and leaf loss.
+Keep it away from drafts as they may result in stunted growth and leaf drop.

-Beetle Peperomia Plant thrives in a humid environment.
+Beetle Peperomia Plant thrives in a humidity of 60-70%.
 Set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity.
+You may also grow the plant in a closed terrarium as high humidity can be maintained inside a terrarium.
+Learn more on how to raise humidity for indoor plants.

 Fertilizer